wesscheid/Spiro/README.md

 - **Multi-layer rendering** with per-layer offsets and optional reverse rotation.
 - **Dynamic line thinning** and trail fading for smooth motion.
 - **Preset themes** for quick exploration (`themes.js`).
+- **Video Capture**: Record your animations as a `webm` video file.
+Choose from 5, 10, or 15-second recording lengths.
 - Fully modular structure: `style.css`, `spiro.js`, and `themes.js` are separated for easy editing.

 ---